 Our curriculum is designed to provide a range of subjects that allow our students to progress onto the next stages of their education or onto the career pathway of their choice.

 Whether your ambition is to progress onto university study, or a career or apprenticeship pathway, the subjects you will be required to take will be found within our curriculum.
 One result of the breadth of curriculum that we offer is that an increasing number of our students are progressing on to top universities.
 We are also particularly proud of our overall progression figures which show that the number of our students who progress directly into either further education, employment or training are consistently one of the highest in the county.

-The results that our students achieve are also a major factor in their ability to progress on to great destinations post-16.
-Our overall results have improved hugely in the last 6 years and our vocational results have been consistently among the highest in the country.
+The results that our students achieve are also a major factor in their ability to progress on to great destinations post-16 with our vocational results in particular being consistently among the highest in the country.
 These reasons mean that there has never been a better time to join Duke’s Sixth Form.
 You really don’t have to travel far to get ahead.

 Mr B Line, Deputy Principal

 Introducing Duke’s Sixth Form

 The time has come for students to consider what their destination will be following year 11.
 Watch the video below to find out more about Duke’s Sixth Form and why we believe “you don’t have to travel far to get ahead”.

 Key Stage 5 Curriculum Overview

 To select the correct curriculum, students need to take into account their predicted attainment 8 score.
 They will follow a programme of either two double or four single or one double and two single courses at L3.